isaiahehlert/Portfolio/README.md

 ## 👨‍💻 Professional Statement

-I am an adaptable and mission-driven cybersecurity professional-in-training with a background in high-risk, high-accountability environments.
+I am an adaptable and mission-driven cybersecurity professional with a background in high-risk, high-accountability environments.
 I value integrity, continuous learning, and ethical responsibility in securing digital systems.

-I'm building strong capabilities in:
+I possess strong capabilities in:

 - **Python for security automation**
 - **Digital forensics & threat analysis**